|FACTS||WHAT DOES Central Bancshares, Inc. DO WITH YOUR PERSONAL INFORMATION?|

 Electronic Funds Transfers (EFTs) are transfers of funds initiated through an electronic terminal, such as a point of sale terminal, ATM, or computer that instruct the Bank to debit or credit one or more of your accounts.
-By receiving a Card or PIN issued or authorized by us, after your application for the Card or PIN is approved, or by making a deposit or requesting a transfer or withdrawal by telephone or electronically, you agree to the following terms.
+By receiving a Card or PIN issued or authorized by us, after your application for the Card or PIN is approved, or by making a deposit or requesting a transfer or withdrawal by telephone or electronically, you agree to the terms set forth herein.

-Electronic fund transfers may be initiated by use of access devices such as your Central Card, ATM Card, or through Central Connection telephone banking, integrated wallets (such as ApplePay), CentralNET Consumer Online Banking (“Online Banking”), CentralNET Bill Payment (“Bill Payment”) Services and CentralMOBILE (“Mobile Banking”), including Popmoney SM Personal Payments Service.
-EFTs may also be initiated by third parties, and include transfers of funds made by direct deposit of payroll, social security or pension payments, by pre-authorized transfer, ACH deposits and withdrawals, automatic debit, or other recurring consumer payments, or by use of a check to initiate an electronic fund transfer (“Electronic Check Conversion”).
+Electronic fund transfers may be initiated by use of access devices such as your Central Card, ATM Card, or through Central Connection telephone banking, integrated wallets (such as ApplePay), CentralNET Consumer Online Banking (“Online Banking”), CentralNET Bill Payment (“Bill Payment”) Services and CentralMOBILE (“Mobile Banking”), including Zelle®Payment Services.
+EFTs may also be initiated by third parties, and include transfers of funds made by direct deposit of payroll, social security or pension payments, pre-authorized transfer, ACH deposits and withdrawals, automatic debit, other recurring consumer payments, or by use of a check to initiate an electronic fund transfer (“Electronic Check Conversion”).
 All of the foregoing described electronic fund transfers are governed by Regulation E to the extent they involve consumer accounts, as well as any other fund transfers to or from your consumer account, including pre-authorized activity such as direct deposits and automatic payments to or from your consumer account.

-“We”, “us”, “our”, or “Bank” refer to Central Bank & Trust Co..
+“We”, “us”, “our”, or “Bank” refers to Central Bank & Trust Co.
 “You”, “your” or “customer” refer to each person who is a party to the Bank consumer deposit account.
-“Card” means any Card that is designed to access a Bank consumer deposit account for the purpose of initiating an electronic fund transfer, including but not limited to an ATM Card, a Central Card (VISA Debit Card).
+“Card” means any card that is designed to access a Bank consumer deposit account for the purpose of initiating an electronic fund transfer, including but not limited to an ATM Card or a Central Card (VISA Debit Card).
 “PIN” or “Personal Identification Number” means the personal identification number selected by you or assigned by us for your account or card or for security purposes.
-“EFT Services” or “Services” means any of the electronic funds transfer Services offered by the Bank from time to time, including without limitation those described above.
+“EFT Services” or “Services” means any of the electronic funds transfer services offered by the Bank from time to time, including without limitation those described above.
 “ATM” means an automated teller machine.
 “ACH” means automated clearing house.

 If you do NOT tell us within 2 business days after you learn of the loss or theft of your Card/PIN, and we can prove we could have stopped someone from using your Card/PIN without your permission if you had told us, you could lose as much as $500.

 If your account is compromised we will extend provisional credit for losses from unauthorized card use within 5 days of notification of this loss.
-This does not apply to ATM transactions nor to transactions not processed by VISA, or certain Visa business card transactions.
-Individual provisional credit amounts are provided on a provisional basis and may be withheld, delayed or rescinded based on such factors as gross negligence or fraud, delay in reporting unauthorized use, investigation and verification of claim, and history.
-You must notify us immediately of any unauthorized use.
+This does not apply to ATM transactions or to transactions not processed by VISA.
+Individual provisional credit amounts are provided on a provisional basis and may be withheld, delayed or rescinded based on such factors as negligence or fraud, delay in reporting unauthorized use, investigation and verification of claim, and history.
+You must notify us immediately of any unauthorized transaction.
 The transaction at issue must be posted to your account before provisional credit may be issued.
 Your 5 day provisional credit applies to transactions processed on the VISA network.

 For purposes of these disclosures, our business days are Monday through Friday.
 Holidays are not included.

-- Withdraw cash from your checking or savings account;
+- Withdraw cash from your checking or savings accounts;

-- Make deposits to your checking or savings account;
+- Make deposits to your checking or savings accounts;

 - Transfer funds between your checking and savings accounts whenever you request;

-- If your card is a Central Bank Visa® Check Card, you may use your Check Card to make Non-PIN purchases at any merchant where Visa is accepted.
+- If your Card is a Central Bank Visa Debit Card, you may use your Card to make non-PIN purchases at any merchant where Visa is accepted.

-Preauthorized payments – Pay bills directly from your checking or savings account in the amounts and on the days you request.
+- Preauthorized payments – Pay bills directly from your checking or savings accounts in the amounts and on the days you request.

 - Transfer funds between your checking, savings, and loan accounts whenever you request;